 The program encourages consideration of generic alternatives, which are less expensive to you and the Plan.
 About half of all brand name medications have a generic equivalent available.
 By law, the brand name and generic medications must meet the same standards for safety, purity, strength and effectiveness.
 The pharmacist will only dispense generics which receive FDA approval and only if authorized by your doctor.

-Note: If both generic and brand name drugs are available to treat your condition, your percentage co-payment amount will depend on which medication you select.
-If you purchase the brand name drug, you are responsible for paying the generic drug percentage co-payment PLUS the difference in cost between the generic drug and the brand name drug up to the brand per prescription maximum.
+Note: If both generic and brand name drugs are available to treat your condition, your percentage copayment amount will depend on which medication you select.
+If you purchase the brand name drug, you are responsible for paying the generic drug percentage copayment PLUS the full difference in cost between the generic drug and the brand name drug.
 This difference in cost will not count toward your annual prescription drug out-of-pocket maximum.